rowanthorpe/ws-repl/README.md

 Notes
 -----

-* This just pipes STDIN/STDOUT from/to the browser, so any interactive process using things more complex than that, like ncurses, will of course not work.
+* This just pipes STDIN/STDOUT from/to the browser, so any highly interactive process which uses terminal control-codes (e.g. ncurses) will of course not work.
 * This presumes a relatively recent browser with the usual HTML5 capabilities, code has not been bloated to accomodate old browsers - that can easily be done with backwards-compat javascript shims.
 * In the interests of simplicity this includes no security provisions, so if you use it in a public-facing web-page **BE SURE**